 North Carolina’s contributory negligence law is one important factor to consider if you believe you have grounds to file a third-party personal injury claim.
 If you caused your workplace injury, you would still likely qualify for benefits.
 However, if you plan to file a personal injury claim against a third party, you would be barred from recovery if you bear any fault for causing your claimed damages.
 If you are unsure whether contributory negligence plays any role in your pending case, it’s vital to consult a Hickory construction accident attorney as soon as possible.

 The right construction accident attorney on your side can make a tremendous difference in the quality of your overall recovery from a construction accident injury in Hickory, NC.
 Instead of attempting to manage your recovery and handling all your legal proceedings unassisted, you can have your attorney manage your legal affairs while you focus on your recovery.
-Helton, Cody & Associates has extensive experience guiding clients through complex construction accident claims, and we can assist you in navigating your case.
+Law Office of Lyndon R. Helton, PLLC has extensive experience guiding clients through complex construction accident claims, and we can assist you in navigating your case.
 Our goal is to maximize your recovery to the fullest extent possible under North Carolina law.